 AI and Faith’s board of six directors has been charting AI&F’s path since our incorporation in November of 2018.
-At a board retreat in early January, the directors, who are all Founding Members, celebrated our terrific community of sophisticated experts and organizations in AI technology, theology, ethics, and philosophy, as well as our “channel” for voicing that expertise.
+At a board retreat in early January, the directors, who are all Founding Experts, celebrated our terrific community of sophisticated experts and organizations in AI technology, theology, ethics, and philosophy, as well as our “channel” for voicing that expertise.

 Concurrently, the board concluded that tightening the primary focus of our mission for the next phase of AI&F’s existence is essential to leveraging our network’s expertise and making a specific contribution to the rapidly expanding discussion around securing AI for human flourishing.